sjvermeu/sjvermeu.github.io/content/2021/09/component-view-of-infrastructure.md

 might be easier to start with a more tangible view, i.e. a component view.

-For instance, when explaining what IT infrastructure is about to an outsider (say, a family member that isn't active in the IT world), I tend to start with a component view (often using a cellphone as a start), then going about the massive amount of components that need to be managed, hence the need for proper processes.
+For instance, when explaining what IT infrastructure is to an outsider (say, a family member that isn't active in the IT world), I tend to start with a component view (often using a cellphone as a starting example), then going about the massive amount of components that need to be managed, hence the need for proper processes.
 After elaborating a bit on the various processes involved, we can then go to a service overview, to then move on to hosting all those services in a structured and reliable environment (zoning), with the various challenges related to locations.

 So, what is the component view that I tend to reuse a lot?
 It is basically the vertical stack that most hosting-related services use to explain where